Mercedes A-Class saloon - Interior & comfort

 The Mercedes A-Class saloon's all-digital interior is game-changing in the family-car class

 Lower yourself into the A-Class saloon and you'll see it's a carbon copy of the hatchback, with the same futuristic digital layout.
-The traditional instrument binnacle has been ditched in favour of TFT screens, giving the A-Class a unique selling point in this class until a rival manufacturer follows suit.
-It also gives the A-Class Saloon a more impressive dashboard than the pricier Mercedes C-Class - for now at least.
+The traditional instrument binnacle has been ditched in favour of TFT screens, giving the A-Class a clear selling point in this class.
+It also gives the A-Class Saloon a more impressive dashboard than the now-replaced Mercedes C-Class.

 Mercedes A-Class saloon dashboard